riceissa/issarice.com/wiki/project-ideas.md

 the kinds of tasks and their timescales.

 0
-:   Up to one day of effort.
+:   Up to one day (8 hours) of effort.
 These are relatively quick things that can be done.
-Examples are [Timeline of Carl Shulman publications](https://timelines.issarice.com/index.php?title=Timeline_of_Carl_Shulman_publications&oldid=15618) as of July 13, 2017 (about 7 hours of work), some global health pages like Amanda Glassman (I think)
+Examples are [Timeline of Carl Shulman publications](https://timelines.issarice.com/index.php?title=Timeline_of_Carl_Shulman_publications&oldid=15618) as of July 13, 2017 (about 7 hours of work) and some global health pages like Amanda Glassman (I think).

 1
-:   More than one day and up to two weeks of effort.
-Examples on this level are timeline of MIRI at the upper end.
-I think timeline of AMF at the lower end but will have to check.
+:   More than one day and up to two weeks (8--80 hours) of effort.
+Examples on this level are [timeline of MIRI](https://timelines.issarice.com/index.php?title=Timeline_of_Machine_Intelligence_Research_Institute&oldid=15715) as of July 15, 2017 (75 hours) at the upper end.
+I think [timeline of AMF](https://timelines.issarice.com/index.php?title=Timeline_of_Against_Malaria_Foundation&oldid=13553) (33 hours) around the middle.

 2
 :   More than two weeks of effort.
 Examples here are my total work so far on